abadid/cmsc424-spring2018/project2/README.md

 **3.[PL/pgSQL Functions]** PL/pgSQL is a procedural language for the PostgreSQL database system that can be used to create functions and trigger procedures.
 In this assignment we will use PL/pgSQL to perform complex computations that are otherwise not straigtforward using SQL queries.

-To begin with this, you must create a new database `stpc` and load the data using `\i table4storedproc.sql`.
+To begin with this, you must create a new database `stpc`, and switch to it and load the data using `\i table4storedproc.sql`.
 You are provided with an initial table `inittab` and you are required to generate new table `finaltab`, where the count attribute in ```finaltab``` is transformed according to the following transformation rule:

 ```
 finaltab.count(i) = inittab.count(i) + inittab.count(i-1), where i indicates the row-id